Merge Documents

 You can merge two documents and save the result as an image.
 In this case, each element of the returned array represents one page of output, rendered as an image.

-The following code example shows how to merge two documents and save the result as a PNG:
+The following code example shows how to merge two documents and save the result as a PNG using the MergeToImages method:

 Stream[] pages = Merger.MergeToImages(new string[] { "Document1.pdf", "Document2.docx" }, new ImageSaveOptions(SaveFormat.Png), MergeFormatMode.KeepSourceFormatting);